Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 Activity #3

-Role-play a simple scenario where the child gets to choose between feeling pride or humility.
+Role-play is a simple scenario where the child chooses between feeling pride or humility.
 Use the moment as a teaching tool for whether or not their choice was the best and why.

 Activity #4

 Kids imitate role models.
-Find an opportunity to demonstrate to your child when it’s okay to feel proud of themselves without the stigma that it’s a bad thing.
+Find an opportunity to demonstrate to your child when it’s okay to feel proud of themselves without the stigma that it’s bad.

 pride meaning | pride | humility